‘The Bachelor’ Star Corinne Olympios Denies Plastic Surgery Rumors

 You can see the photo of Corinne Olympios that prompted the plastic surgery speculation below.

 This is not the first time Corinne Olympios has been accused of having plastic surgery.
-Last year, Life & Style reported that, after Olympios appeared on Bachelor in Paradise for an interview with Chris Harrison, many fans accused her of getting lip Injections.
+Last year, Life & Style reported that, after Olympios appeared on Bachelor in Paradise for an interview with Chris Harrison, many fans accused her of getting lip injections.
 And during Viall’s season of The Bachelor, Olympios also posted to social media to declare she had not gone under the knife.

 “Not injections.
 Ppl, get over it,” Olympios tweeted.